nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, macOS.
 * **Patient Record**: A collection of patient's personal and medical information.
 This includes, but is not limited to, name, contact number, email, address, allergies, injuries sustained.
 * **Appointment**: A scheduled session between the healthcare provider and patient for medical consultation or treatment.
 This is marked in the AddressBook by the time, date and patient.
-* **Schedule**: A list of all patients' appointments, displaying the date and time and location of the appointments.
+* **Schedule**: A list of all patients' whose appointments is on a specific date.
-* **Tag**: A label applied to a patient record, used to categorise and highlight specific medical information, such as allergies or conditions.
+* **Tag**: A label applied to a patient record, used to categorise and highlight specific medical information, such as priority.
 * **Medical History**: Documentation of patient's past illnesses, treatments, surgeries and other medical related information.
 * **Allergy**: A known medical condition or sensitivity that a client has to specific substances or environmental factors (e.g., certain foods, medications, pollen).
     This information is recorded in the client’s profile to help healthcare providers avoid potential triggers and deliver appropriate care during visits.